valentinesamuel/BuyCoins-FE-Application/README.md

 <!-- Describe your project in brief -->

-This project was made in order to fufill one of the requirements for the application of a Frontend Engineering position at [**BuyCoins**](https://buycoins.africa/)
+This project was made in order to fufill one of the requirements for the application of a Frontend Engineering position at [**BuyCoins**](https://buycoins.africa/).
+On the home-page, you can input the registered github username and click on the "find user" button.
+The website will take the user to the repos page where all the neccessary details about the queried user will be loaded.
+Including the repositories

 ### Share on Twitter
 ![Tweet](https://img.shields.io/twitter/url?style=flat-square&logo=twitter&url=https%3A%2F%2Fnavendu.me%2Fnsfw-filter%2Findex.html)